Article I – Name

 Article IV – Officers

-The officers of the Rock River Officials Association shall be President, Vice-President, Secretary, Treasurer, Assignment Chairperson, Media Relations / Web-Master and two (2) At-Large members.
+The officers of the Rock River Officials Association shall be President, Vice-President, Secretary, Treasurer, Media Relations / Web-Master and three (3) At-Large members.
 The elected officers will elect one of the active board members as the IHSA contact person.
-This person cannot be the Assignment Chairperson.
 The officers shall be elected to a two (2) year term.
 The election of officers shall be held at the first general membership meeting in August starting in 1999 and every 2 years thereafter.
 To be eligible to hold office a member must meet the criteria in Article IX – Section V.

 Article V – Duties of the Officers

 The President shall preside at all meetings of the RROA and shall appoint committees and shall be the ex-officio of all committees with the exception of the nominating committee.
 The President shall have a general supervision of all matters pertaining to the RROA.

 The Vice-President shall assume the duties of the President in the event that the President is not present or is unable to perform the duties.

 The Secretary shall record the minutes of the meetings and furnish the President with a copy.
 The Secretary shall maintain and record all correspondence with and for the RROA.
 This person shall be responsible for maintaining the membership roster of the RROA and its distribution to the other officers and school officials as necessary.